 Individually, each battery installation is relatively small.

-Collectively, they are becoming an important part of Texas grid infrastructure.
+But collectively, they are becoming an important (and growing!) part of Texas grid infrastructure.

 A Quiet Expansion of Battery Storage